 Even though the following hPL ELISA kit is a useful indicator of fetal growth and well-being, there are also many other fetal testing procedures which have been more reliable.
 There have also been reports of normal pregnancies in cases where the maternal levels of human placental lactogen are undetectable.

 Currently, the physiological role of hPL is not well understand but due to its similarity to human growth hormone, there are many hypotheisis regarding a possible role as a regulator of feto-placental growth as well as other physiological alterations that are required during pregnancy.
 There is some suggestion that the “index of placental function” may reflect the maternal serum-level.
 There are also cases of depressed levels of human placental lactogen which have been linked to birth asphyxia, fetal distress in labour and intrauterine death.
 During a pregnancy that has proceed to full term uneventfully, it is highly unlikely that depressed levels are present.
-Please note that this hPL ELISA kit is suitable for analysing only samples of serum.

 HUMAN PLACENTAL LACTOGEN ELISA KIT CONTENT

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.

 - Microtiterwells 12 x 8 (break apart) strips: Wells coated with anti hPL antibody (monoclonal).

 - Standard 1-4: Concentrations: 1.25, 5.0, 10.0, 20 mg/L. The standards are calibrated against the NIBSC International Standard for hPL IRP (73/545).

 - Zero Standard (also use as Sample Diluent).